xuankimtran/docs-1/pages/katalon-studio/docs/Install-packed-extension-chrome.md

 >* Katalon Studio version 8.0.5 or higher.
 Currently in pre-release.
 You can find the build here: [8.0.5rc3 on Github](https://github.com/katalon-studio/katalon-studio/releases/tag/v8.0.5.rc3)
 >* A Chrome Profile.
 Find more information here: [Share Chrome with others](https://support.google.com/chrome/answer/2364824/share-chrome-with-others-computer).

-On some environments, unpacked extensions are disabled as a security feature.
+In some environments, unpacked extensions are disabled as a security feature.
 In that case, using the Record utility with Chrome prompts this error: "Loading the unpacked extension is disabled by the administrators."

 It is possible to use the packed extension **Katalon Record Utility** as an alternative.
-The extension is available on the Google Chrome store.
+The extension is available on Chrome Web Store.

-This article will show you how to install the extension, configure your profile, and use this alternative to Record in Katalon Studio.
+This article will show you how to install the extension, configure your Profile, and use this alternative to Record in Katalon Studio.

-> Notes: This utility is associated to your Chrome Profile, which means you can only have one active session at any given time.
+> Notes: This utility is associated with your Chrome Profile, which means you can only have one active session at any given time.

 ## Installing Katalon Record Utility

 1. Open Chrome.
 Make sure you are using the Profile you want to Record with.

-2. Navigate to the Chrome Web store page for this extension: [Katalon Record Utility](https://chrome.google.com/webstore/detail/katalon-record-utility/nhjadcbdhpaglfenolfcepmoeifeaijd).
+2. Navigate to the Chrome Web Store page for this extension: [Katalon Record Utility](https://chrome.google.com/webstore/detail/katalon-record-utility/nhjadcbdhpaglfenolfcepmoeifeaijd).

 3. Download and install **Katalon Record Utility**.